 For example, a certain part of your brain will light up from listening to a song, while you are experiencing a strong emotion caused by the one you love (which will cause another area of the brain to light up), and so on, and so forth.

-Next time you hear that song, your brain will light up in all areas it lit up when that memory was created.
-Thus, your brain will relive the moment which you will perceive as memory.
+The next time you hear that song, your brain will light up in all areas it lit up when that memory was created.
+Thus, your brain will relive the moment that you will perceive as a memory.
 What song reminds you of someone you love or used to love?